ult-project/marsdao-radio/telegram-bot/README.md

 Telegram bot designed to interact with an Icecast2 server to stream the live mount endpoint to the Telegram group live video chat and manage the radio station infrastructure.

+[update] We found some issues with logs - fixing...

 # Features
 Streaming from the Icecast2 server **live** mount endpoint to the Telegram live video chat.